Gravity from AKSZ-Manin theories in two, three, and four dimensions: Four dimensions

+The first two terms correspond to Einstein gravity with a negative cosmological constant \(\Lambda\), whereas the final term is topological and does not contribute to the equarions of motions.

-This is precisely the $BF$ formulation of MacDowell--Mansouri gravity \cite{MacDowell:1977jt,Stelle:1979va} gravity given in \cite{Freidel:2005ak}, where it is shown to be equivalent to Einstein-Hilbert gravity with negative cosmological constant (up to a topological term given by the integrated Euler characteristic).
-We conclude that the purely topological four-dimensional AKSZ theory with gauge algebra $\mathrm{T}^*\mathfrak{so}(2,3)$ may be deformed with a Manin term to produce dynamical Einstein gravity with cosmological constant.
+We conclude that the purely topological four-dimensional AKSZ theory with gauge algebra $\mathrm{T}^*[1]\mathfrak{so}(2,3)$ may be deformed with a Manin term to produce dynamical Einstein gravity with cosmological constant.
 The Euclidean and (Euclidean/Lorentzian) dS cases follow precisely the same logic.
 We expect the supergravity generalisation for Lorentzian AdS to follow straightforwardly, but we leave this for future work.

 The background dependent Manin deformation similarly yields

 \if0